SohamC8238/PapyrusNebulae_Resume_Builder_API/README.md

 ./mvnw install
 ./mvnw spring-boot:run
 ```

+You can also use Spring Tool Suites.
+Import the projet into STS and then run it as a SPringBoot App.

-Then once the connection is extablished.
+Either way, once the connection is extablished.
 You can run a curl request or postman.